Pedestrian Accidents FAQ

 Even a low-speed accident involving a car and pedestrian can cause serious injuries.
 Drivers are protected by a heavy metal vehicle, seat belts, and airbags.
 Pedestrians have no real protection in a crash.
 If you were injured in a pedestrian accident, here are some answers to common questions to help you get compensation for your injuries.

 Q: I've been hurt in a pedestrian accident and I want to file a claim for my injuries.
 What's the first thing I should do?

-There are a number of things you can do in the first few days and weeks after an accident to protect your right to compensation, such as:
+There are a number of things you can do in the first few days and weeks after an accident to protect your right to compensation, including:

-- Write down as much as you can about the accident itself, your injuries and any other losses (such as wages) you've suffered as a result of the accident;
+- Write down as much as you can about the accident itself, your injuries, and any other losses you've suffered as a result of the accident.

-- Preserve evidence of who caused the accident and what damage was done by collecting physical items and taking photographs;
+- Preserve evidence of the accident and what damage was done by collecting physical items and taking photographs or videos.

 - Contact a personal injury attorney to evaluate and pursue your claim.